PacificCommunity/ofp-sam-proper/old_assessments/README.md

 Subdirectories `hessian`, `impact`, `kobe`, and `lprof` have sometimes been organized inside the `diagnostic` model run folder.
-To keep the directory tree no deeper than 2 levels, these are subdirectories (and not subsubdirectories) inside `model_runs`.
+To keep the directory tree no deeper than 2 levels, the recommendation is to have these as subdirectories (and not subsubdirectories) inside `model_runs`.

 ## Recommendation